Overview of the leadership development programs at Flinders for academic staff

 - Sessional Teaching - Supporting the Success of your First Year Students

 The Centre for Innovation in Learning and Teaching can also develop and run customised programs in consultation with you and deliver them in your School or Faculty.
 Please also note that;

 - sessional staff attending these academic development sessions are paid at the University's agreed rate;

 - sessional staff are required to undertake Student Evaluation of Teaching (SET) if they are responsible for a semester long topic; and

 - sessional staff are assessed on their overall performance including the SET results but not solely on these results.
 Specific Performance Management guidelines have been established to support you when managing them.

 Supporting and supervising sessionally employed teaching staff outlines administration requirements, supporting strategies and learning and teaching issues.
-These pages have been developed by staff from the Centre for University Teaching.
+These pages have been developed by staff from the Centre for Innovation in Learning and Teaching.